Some important traditions

 At the end of October or beginning of November, schools are closed and children have a week's holiday.
 This is called the autumn holiday or reading holiday.

 Halloween is celebrated at the end of October/beginning of November.
 At this time, children usually dress up in fantasy costumes and knock on doors to ask for sweets.
 Many people buy pumpkins and put candles in them.
-Halloween is a fairly recent festival in Sweden, inspired by festivities in the US that originated with Irish and Scottish immigrants there.
+Halloween is a fairly recent festival in Swede.
+The tradition is originally Irish, and was developed in the United States after Irish immigrants took the tradition there.

 An important Jewish holiday, Yom Kippur falls in September or October.
 This 'Day of Atonement' is celebrated by fasting, prayer and synagogue services in which people ask forgiveness for their sins.
 Yom Kippur falls ten days after the Jewish new year, Rosh Hashanah.